Metu-O/Feature-Selection-Qiime2-/README.md

 # File paths

-I created the following file paths within the tax-credit-data directory.
+I created the following file paths to be parsed by argparse.
 Experienced users can create their own paths.
 Otherwise, these paths have been included in all scripts.

 ```
 project_dir = expandvars('$HOME/tax-credit-data/')